Harrison County, West Virginia

 Harrison County is a county in the U.S. state of West Virginia.
-As of the 2020 census, the population was 65,921.
+As of the 2020 census, the population was 65,921, making it West Virginia's 7th most populous county.
 Its county seat is Clarksburg.
 Harrison County is part of the Clarksburg, WV Micropolitan Statistical Area.

 History

-Indigenous peoples lived in the area that would become Harrison County for thousands of years.
-The Oak Mounds outside Clarksburg were built by the Hopewell culture mound builders during the first millennium CE.
+The land that is now Harrison Country has a long history.
+Indigenous peoples have lived in the area that would become Harrison County for thousands of years.
+In fact, the Oak Mounds outside of Clarksburg were built by the Hopewell culture mound builders during the first millennium CE.

 18th century

 White trappers visited the area that is now Harrison County as early as the 1760s.
-Some traded with the Native Americans of the area.
+Some traded with the Native Americans there.
 The Virginia Colony claimed the area as part of its vast Augusta County.
 The first permanent settler in the area was hunter and trapper John Simpson, who erected a cabin at the mouth of Elk Creek on the West Fork River in 1763 or '64.
 Simpson's name remains on "Simpson's Creek" (its mouth is about 9 miles downstream from present Clarksburg).
-Settler Daniel Davisson (1748-1819), from New Jersey, claimed the land upon which present-day Clarksburg, Harrison County, was formed in 1773; the area was re-designated as part of Monongalia County, Virginia three years later.
+Settler Daniel Davisson (1748–1819), from New Jersey, claimed the land upon which present-day Clarksburg, Harrison County, was formed in 1773; the area was re-designated as part of Monongalia County, Virginia three years later.
 Simpson's story did not end well.
 According to a 19th-century local historian, he ...